 2.2.
 The description

-There is almost no limit to the character length of the description, so use it as intensely as possible.
+There is almost no limit to the character length of the description, so use it as intensely as possible to get relevant.
 At first sight this may look like a lot of work, but once you have built it up you can use it again and again.

 Here is a checklist of information you should enter: